breadream/Project_1/install_ROR_setup.md

 # Copy & Paste the output of the following command
 cat ~/.ssh/id_rsa.pub
-# to
+->
 https://github.com/settings/keys
 # Check if it works
 ssh -T git@github.com

-## Install Rails
+# Install Rails
 gem install rails -v 5.2.0
 rbenv rehash
 rails -v

-## Setup Database
+# Setup Database
 brew install sqlite3
-# Install mysql
+## Install mysql
 brew install mysql
-# Run mysql
+## Run mysql
-# To have launchd start mysql at login:
+## To have launchd start mysql at login:
 brew services start mysql

 ### Create Rails Application
 rails new myapp
-#-> if it shows 'Errno::EACCES: Permission denied @ dir_s_mkdir'
+- if it shows 'Errno::EACCES: Permission denied @ dir_s_mkdir'
-#-> go into myapp folder and do 'sudo bundle install'
+- go into myapp folder and do 'sudo bundle install'

-#### If you want to use MySQL
+# If you want to use MySQL
 rails new myapp -d mysql

 # Move into the application directory
 cd myapp

-# If you setup MySQL or Postgres with a username/password, modify the
-# config/database.yml file to contain the username/password that you specified
+### If you setup MySQL or Postgres with a username/password, modify the config/database.yml file to contain the username/password that you specified

-# Create the database
+## Create the database
 rake db:create

 rails server